LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

                                                       ``omp for nowait`` pragma
  ====================================== ============= ==========================

-.. note:: To control the number of threads used by OpenMP policies
-          set the value of the environment variable 'OMP_NUM_THREADS' (which is fixed for duration of run), or call the OpenMP routine 'omp_set_num_threads(nthreads)' (which allows changing number of
-          threads at runtime).

  ====================================== ============= ==========================
  Threading Building Blocks Policies     Works with    Brief description
  ====================================== ============= ==========================